onlyhavecans/squirrels.wtf/content/posts/systems-are-not-easy-p1.md

 Maybe this is the exact same reason your own system is falling apart; it's full of don't want to dos and simply just will not to dos.

 It is great to be emotionally invested in the things in your system but if "Talk to Rachel" isn't something that's actually going to bring value to my life then why is it on my list?
-It's on the list because it popped into my head "Oh well I really should..." or my favorite little lie came up "I need to do this".
+It's on the list because it popped into my head "Oh well I really should…" or my favorite little lie came up "I need to do this".
 The core idea of GTD is that every idea you have you write down.
 Everything that hits your inbox that feels like it's actionable should go into your system.
 Where I fall apart is remembering that not everything that hits the system should be done.

 This is why I have a Someday/Maybe list; a bucket of ideas I had that I still want out of my head but have not committed to doing.
 So quickly I forget if I'm not going to call the Optometrist and get new glasses this year then I should stop lying to myself and put it there.